vcode11/IIITL-Official-Website/README.md

 1. Clone this repo: `git clone https://github.com/dojutsu-user/IIITL-Official-Website.git`.
 2. Navigate into the folder 'IIITL-Official-Website': `cd IIITL-Official-Website/`.
-3. Install all the dependencies: `pipenv install -r requirements/pip.txt`.
+3. Install all the dependencies: `pipenv install -r requirements.txt`.
 4. Create a `.env` file and write the `SECRET_KEY` in this form:
     ```
     SECRET_KEY='my-secret-key'